On High Dimensional Covariate Adjustment for Estimating Causal Effects in Randomized Trials with Survival Outcomes: Introduction

 The remaining sections are structured as follow.
-In section 2 we first define the notation and propose the estimators, then we list the assumptions and provide the asymptotic distributions of proposed estimators and study their relative efficiencies.
-In section 3, we present the simulation results to study the finite sample property of different estimators.
-In section 4, we applied our method to a real data set for illustration.
-In section 5, we give more discussion on the methods.
+In Section 2 we first define notations and propose our estimators.
+In section 3, we provide our theoretical results on the asymptotic distributions of proposed estimators and study their relative efficiency.
+In Section 4, we present the simulation results to study the finite sample property of different estimators.
+In Section 4, we apply our method to a real data set for illustration.
+In Section 5, we give more discussions on the methods.